 This time we’re heading into the Multiverse for a look at The Punisher, released in 1989, and joining Tim for a chat about Frank Castle temporarily sharing a flat with the Teenage Mutant Ninja Turtles is academic Miriam Kent.
-What will they find to say about The Punisher’s views on the hey nonny no men on Twitter, potential line-ups for an official in-universe MCU band and what constitutes an acceptable level of nude praying in sewers, and what does any of this have to do with who would win out of Amanda de Cadenet and Batman?
+What will they find to say about The Punisher’s views on the hey nonny no men on Twitter, potential line-ups for an official in-universe Marvel Cinematic Universe band and what constitutes an acceptable level of nude praying in sewers, and what does any of this have to do with who would win out of Amanda de Cadenet and Batman?
 Get listening and find out!

 You can follow Miriam on Twitter at @drmarvel_.

 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 It might make Shake’s dialogue make more sense.
 Might.

 Mic Wright joined us for a chat about the Marvel Cinematic Universe’s take on The Punisher in It’s Good, Except It Sucks here.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.

 Logo by Graham Kibble-White.